 1. The Shop-a-holic.

 It might be that when things get tough, you run to the mall or shop online.
 You may find yourself spending $400 or more in one trip to the mall.
-Or with a shopping cart FULL of stuff on Amazon or Cents of Style.
+Or often find yourself with a shopping cart FULL of stuff on Amazon or Cents of Style.

 That might be what you do in response to being stressed or depressed.
-If that’s the case for you, the first answer to fixing the problem is to avoid malls and to disconnect your card information from websites where you shop.
+If that is the case for you, the first answer to fixing the problem is to avoid malls and to disconnect your card information from websites where you shop.
 But the next thing you need to do is find a way to get the clothes that you love without the need to keep shopping.

 That’s where Stitch Fix can come in.
-You can’t overspend in you are only given 5 things in the first place.
+You can’t overspend if you are only given 5 things in the first place.
 Plus, if you hate them, you can send them back.